-- Collier County Parks and Recreation Park Rangers make routine daily patrols of the Preserve during the posted Preserve hours, 8:00 a.m. to dusk.
-A "Property Owner's Agreement," allowing the Collier County Sheriff's Department to enforce trespass after Preserve hours and make arrests for illegal activities occurring on the property has been executed by staff and delivered to the North Naples Substation.
-Other actions shall include: - Do not allow vehicle use in the preserve unless management related and unavoidable. - Enforce regulations prohibiting trash and landscape debris dumping in or near the Preserve. - Clean the Preserve annually of fallen tree pieces or other debris that could become airborne during a storm and cause damage to neighboring properties. - After a storm event, staff will visit the Preserve within 48 hours to assess damages.
+Collier County Parks and Recreation Park Rangers make routine daily patrols of the Preserve during the posted Preserve hours, 8:00 a.m. to dusk.
+A "Property Owner's Agreement," allowing the Collier County Sheriff's Department to enforce trespass after Preserve hours and make arrests for illegal activities occurring on the property are executed by staff annually.
+Other actions shall include:

+- Do not allow vehicle use in the preserve unless management related and unavoidable. - Enforce regulations prohibiting trash and landscape debris dumping in or near the Preserve. - Clean the Preserve annually of fallen tree pieces or other debris that could become airborne during a storm and cause damage to neighboring properties. - After a storm event, staff will visit the Preserve within 48 hours to assess damages.
 The first priority for action is the perimeter of the Preserve, where trees may have fallen from Preserve lands onto a neighbor's property.
 These will be removed as soon as possible, with highest priority of action for those that may have fallen onto a structure.